 Mix 6 cups of water and the gumbo base in a large measuring jug or mug.
 Use a whisk to mix in until well blended and no lumps.
 Set aside.

-Heat 1/4 cup of oil in a large saucepan in a medium high heat.
+Heat 1/4 cup of oil in a large saucepan over a medium-high heat.
 When oil is hot add onion, celery, and jalapeno.

-Cook till soft.
+Cook until soft.
 Add garlic, cook for 30 seconds.
 Add zucchini.
 Cook for a minutes.

 Add 1 cup tomatoes, leave 1/4 cup for later use.
 Cook for a minute.